-Parallel to that tagging, all numeric values have been included in a graphic visualisation structure prepared exclusively for the prototype which allows us to see the proportion of the 4 dimensions numeric values attributed to all 4 dimensions, which are 16 components and 64 forces.
-Once all tags and selected sentences related to the 64 forces will be analysed they will also be included in this map.
+Parallel to those processes, all numeric values have been included in a graphic visualisation structure prepared exclusively for the prototype which allows us to see the proportion of the 4 dimensions numeric values attributed to all 4 dimensions, which are 16 components and 64 forces.
+Once all selected sentences related to the 64 forces were analysed they were also included in this map.